scharlau/polar_bears_django_visuals/README.md

 # Visualising Polar Bear Data with Python and Django
-This is a demonstrator app focusing on different ways to use python and flask to parse data for a web application using polar bear tracking data.
+This is a demonstrator app focusing on different ways to use python and django to parse data for a web application using polar bear tracking data.

+We're building on the exercise done at https://github.com/scharlau/polar_bears_django which takes some open data on polar bear tracking in Alaska, USA, and puts it into a django based website.
+You don't need to have done that, but it might explain some context, if you're not sure what different parts do.
+The main goal of this exercise is to see how we use data from an app to generate charts, and map details.

 The goal of 'deliberate practice' is to think about how you'd solve this challenge, and to work at developing code to make this work.
 There is no single 'correct' version of this code.
 The purpose of the exercise it become familiar with different ways of making the application work.
 You should explore how this simple application is done in python with flask and sqlite3 so that you understand how the components work together to show up in the views you see in the browser.

 Under 'deliberate practice' we offer up the challenge, then think about options for developing a solution, and code for 12 minutes.
 After that we pause to discuss how people are approaching the problem, and what they're trying to do.
 This should be repeated three times and then wrapped up with time for people to express what they found most useful during the session.
 This should take an hour.

 #### Getting Started
-We're building on the exercise done at https://github.com/scharlau/polar_bears_django which takes some open data on polar bear tracking in Alaska, USA, and puts it into a django based website.
-Go do that if you haven't already.

 We now want to add some extras so that we can start to visualise the data using some javascript libraries for charting and displaying maps.
 This will make the data on the pages more interesting.